ingajsa/flood_attribution_paper/readme.txt

 In the first step, data is aggregated to regional/subregional level and across all model-runs, so damage time-series aggregated to model-medians for each region/subregion are the output.
 Additionally, observed damages and country specific indicators are added and aggregated.
-For the aggregation all the output files of the 'schedule_runs.py' and the 'schedule_sim.py' script need to be accessed by both scripts: data_aggregation_regions.py and data_aggregation_subegions.py
+'schedule_sim.py' script need to be accessed by both scripts: data_aggregation_regions.py and data_aggregation_subegions.py Alternatively the files from country_damages_multimodel_R.csv and country_damages_multimodel_R_pos_R_neg.csv can be used as an input.

+Note: The scripts code/scripts_reconstruction/postprocessing/data_aggregation_regions.py and code/scripts_reconstruction/postprocessing/data_aggregation_subregions.py require input data on observed damage, these need to be requested at Munich Re and treated with the script /code/scripts_reconstruction/natcat_damages/flood_damage_conversion.ipynb To assign these damages to subregions they need to be used as input in the script /code/scripts_reconstruction/natcat_damages/record_assignment_basin.py and the output can be used in code/scripts_reconstruction/postprocessing/data_aggregation_subregions.py.

+For exposure rescaling the required files can be used from /home/insauer/projects/NC_Submission/flood_attribution_paper/data/exposure_rescaling/

+or reproduced with the script /code/scripts_reconstruction/exposure_rescaling/exp_rescaling.py

 2.2 VULNERABILITY ASSESSMENT